lmsadmin-uiw/canvas-complex-image/README.md

 ## Safety & Trade-offs

-This approach uses Canvas's **custom JavaScript theme file**, which is a supported extension point.
+This approach uses Canvas's **custom JavaScript theme file**, which is a supported approach.
 Some things to be aware of:

 **Advantages over a dedicated LTI tool:**
 - Zero infrastructure — no server, no hosting, no maintenance
+- Data is not sent to, nor stored temporarily
 - Works inside the native editor workflow; authors don't leave Canvas
 - Output is plain HTML stored in Canvas content; it survives course copies, exports, and imports
 - No authentication, API keys, or LTI registration required